sargalias/old-personal-website/posts/Programming first principles/12. First principle - Abstraction/Programming first principles - 12. First principle - Abstraction.md

 - We don't repeat ourselves, or in other words create similar / duplicate code.
 - We don't have duplicate knowledge in our code.

-Abstraction (other functions / methods) is also how we apply separation of concerns.
+Abstraction (creating other functions) is also how we apply separation of concerns.
 We take other code we don't want to worry about in the given context, and put it in a function or such.
 That way we can just call the function and not worry about its internals.
 I won't touch on this point any more in this post.
 For more details on that please see [first principle - separation of concerns](/blog/programming-first-principles-first-principle-separation-of-concerns/).

 So abstraction helps because we don't have to repeat ourselves.
 That's great and all, but why is that important?